Yes, all of the courses offered by the Domestic Relations Office meet the requirements established by the Texas Family Code.

 Family Mediation is a process in which a neutral professional assists in identifying issues and resolving disputes between parties.
 Issues of child custody, parenting time, and child support are frequently in dispute.
 The mediator helps the parties to communicate, assists the parties to identify their options (choices) and aids in the writing of the agreement.

 If you have been found in contempt for violating an order, the court gave you a second chance by placing you on community supervision in lieu of incarceration.
 The Court hopes that you will take advantage of this second chance and get the assistance you need to comply with the court's order for child support or possession/parenting time.

 When a divorce or suit affecting the parent-child relationship is finalized in Court, a party must submit a Record of Support Order (Texas Family Code 105.008).
-Signing the section in the Record of Support Order requesting child support services will automatically enroll them in the FOCAS program.
+Signing the section in the Record of Support Order requesting child support services will automatically enroll the parties in child support services.
 The DRO begins monitoring support and providing services immediately.

 All lawsuits have to comply with procedures set out by the Texas Family Code.
 Since each court has different docket schedules, it is not possible to give the date your lawsuit will be completed.
 If you are having a problem in one of the areas of family law handled by this Office, you should make an appointment now.
 More specific time frames can be given once we know the facts of your case, what type of legal action my be required, and what Court will be hearing your case.

 Adoption Evaluations are completed within 60 days of payment.
 Child Custody Evaluations and Contested Adoption Evaluations are completed within 90 days assignment to the evaluator.
 Common factors that may delay completion beyond that time frame include:

 - criminal proceedings or CPS involvement during the social study